poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Client launch script
 -----------------------------

 The client launch script should be created outside of the main project location.
-This allows to easly obtain the results when needed and prevents accidental lekeage of credencial details to the git platform.
+This allows to easily obtain the results when needed and prevents accidental leakage of credential details to the git platform.

 As the example, a file `'test_slixmpp'` can be created in `'/usr/bin'` directory, with executive permission: